February 19, 2018 § Leave a comment

 Unfortunately, there is the perception that UWP is just for mobile.
 This is very far from the truth.
 Microsoft is fully committed to UWP.
 The plan is to gradually retire Win32 and transition to UWP.
 New features are not being added to Win32.
 New features like inking and mapping are only being added to UWP.
 When Microsoft announced they were retiring Windows 10 Mobile, several companies soon there after announced they would be retiring their UWP apps.
 The reasoning being if there is no more Windows 10 Mobile, then why support their UWP app.
 UWP apps also run great on the desktop provided the app designer considered the desktop form factor in the UI design.
 I use many UWP apps on my laptop such as Edge, Mail, Calendar, People, Calculator, Maps, Sygic, AccuWeather, Sling, and Netflix, to name a few.
 I’m finding the UWP experience on the laptop form factor to be better than the equivalent web app.
 They load fast and interact fast.
 They also can run in the background to forward notifications and down load communications.
 And they are better to run on a laptop than a phone because the screen is bigger, and you have a full keyboard.
 In fact, since the UWP app on my Lumia 950 phone is essentially the same as the app on my laptop, the cognitive learning curve and usability is identical between the phone and laptop.
 I do not prefer a form factor just because I know how to use the program on that form factor better.
 They are identical.
 I pick a form factor to do something more on what is easier to use by nature of the form factor, and what form factor is currently accessible.
 If both the laptop and phone are both accessible (like when I’m home), I’m finding I am using the laptop form factor just because it is more productive on the larger screen and full keyboard.
 This is what starts to happen when the forces of platform convergence take shape.
 You don’t pick a platform just because that is where you have the app installed for a particular task.
 You pick a platform based on the most productive and accessible form factor.
 When a pocketable PC is available, and you have it connected to a lapdock or larger monitor, you will be able to do PC AND phone like tasks all in one experience.
 For example, you will be able to comfortably work on a document, AND text someone with SMS, or take a phone call.
 So app developers, please don’t think of UWP for just phone development.
 With the capabilities of convergence upon us, you have to think of UWP apps being used on multiple form factors; small and large.

 So, is convergence really upon us?
-Microsoft is working on Project Andromeda.
+Microsoft is allegedly working on Project Andromeda, which has been associated with a Surface branded phone.
 Project Andromeda will be the first released versions of Windows 10 using Windows Core OS (e.g. the modular form of Windows 10).
-It will run on ARM using the Snapdragon 845 chip.
+It will run on ARM using the Qualcomm Snapdragon 850 chip.
 I suspect Andromeda will have a CShell supporting a “phone” like experience, one for two small monitors, one supporting a tablet experience, and one supporting a laptop or desktop experience.
 The Andromeda device will have two phone size screens connected by a hinge.
 When the device is open, it will be a small tablet.
 The device will be able to fold in half, and when folded, will be pocketable.
 It will have a telephony stack, so will be able to do phone like things.
 When connected to a dock, it will use the desktop CShell and has the potential of replacing your PC.
 It is unclear if it will support Win32.
 Some sources are saying it will support Win32, but maybe not on the first release.
 This device sounds really great, but is it real?
 Microsoft has not made any formal announcements, but most reliable sources are expecting Andromeda to be released some time in 2018.
-And OEMS like Dell are on board with releasing their own version of an Andromeda like device in 2019.
+And OEMs like Dell are on board with releasing their own version of an Andromeda like device in 2019.
 Convergence is coming!

 Life with convergence will be simpler.
 I am really looking forward to this.
 Image having just one device for all your computing needs.
 You only have one device to purchase, configure, and maintain.
 You only have one device to purchase, install, and configure apps for.
 You only have one version of an app to learn how to use with one consistent experience.
 And sharing of data between platforms, like between a phone and desktop will be one less thing to have to set up.
 You will be able to do tasks for the best suited and accessible form factor.
 You won’t really have to think about how you have all your devices setup and configured to deal with all your workflow use cases and mobility needs.
 And with 5G coming in the near future, it is very likely users will just bypass WiFi for connectivity.
 5G will have cellular connectivity forecasted in the gigabit speeds, which will be faster than what you can get with WiFi.
 So your one device will have the same connectivity where ever you go; away from home or at home.
 And only having one device is going to save you money.
 Think about how we purchase computing power today.
 We are paying a lot of money to have near similar computing power for three form factors (e.g. little phone, tablet, and desktop).
 Just as a basic estimate on what a family of three is paying for all this redundant computing power, say a family of three each has a laptop, tablet, and phone.
 Estimate $900 for a laptop that lasts four years.
 Estimate $600 for a tablet that lasts three years.
 Estimate a phone that costs $800 that lasts two years.
 Do the math.
 That comes to over $200 a month; or close to $2,500 a year; or $25,000 a decade!
 We need something simpler.